Bloc/portfolio-iro/contact.md

 layout: page
 title: Contact
 permalink: /contact/
-feature-img: "img/sample_feature_img_2.png"
+feature-img: "img/sample_feature_img.png"
 ---

 If you would like to learn more about me, feel free to get in touch via the email form below.
-I would be happy to start a conversation, provide my resume, or listen to your feedback!
+I would be happy to start a conversation, provide my résumé, or listen to your feedback!

 ---